You don’t have to spend long learning about cryptocurrencies to come across the word ‘wallet’.

 - What do you value more, security or convenience?
 With crypto wallets, you will find that there is almost always a trade-off between security and convenience.
 If you value security above all else, a cold wallet is for you.
 If you prioritise convenience, then a hot wallet would be the way to go.

-For more information on cryptocurrency wallets and key pairs, watch the below explainer video from the Nugget’s News YouTube channel.
+For more information on crypto wallets and key pairs, watch the below explainer video from the Nugget’s News YouTube channel.